regexpressyourself/Lysten/README.md

 ## License

-Practice Buddy is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+Lysten is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 **[Back to top](#table-of-contents)**